CarlTBarnes/Legacy-ABC-Coexist/docs/README.md

 Simon converts the CW 2.0 Club Manager in Legacy.
 I'll upload that in this Repo.

-###ClubMgrLegacy.zip
+### ClubMgrLegacy.zip

-Included in this folder is ClubMgrLegacy.zip.
-That was from the CW 2.0 Legacy Example APP.
+Included in this folder is ClubMgrLegacy.zip containing the CW 2.0  Legacy example APP.
  I opened it in Clarion 10 and fixed all the problems so it builds clean.
+The .6App and DCT are still there if you want the original.
- You could use this to try conversion as Simnon did.
+ You could use this APP to try the conversion as Simnon did in his articles.